openaps/AndroidAPSdocs/docs/EN/Getting-Started/Future-possible-Pump-Drivers.md

 **Loop status:** Not supported natively by AAPS at the moment.
 Decoding of the Omnipod protocol is finished- [OpenOmni](http://www.openomni.org/) and [OmniAPS Slack](https://omniaps.slack.com/)

 **Other implementations:**
-- Omnipy for AndroidAPS (stable in testing, requires Raspberry Pi as well as RileyLink, and specially modified AndroidAPS) [Omnipy](https://github.com/winemug/omnipy)
+- Omnipy for AndroidAPS (stable in testing, requires Raspberry Pi as well as RileyLink, and specially modified AndroidAPS)
 - OmniCore for AndroidAPS (not release yet, C# code running "natively" on Android, requires only RileyLink and specially modified AndroidAPS - next version of Omnipy project).
-[OmniCore](https://github.com/winemug/OmniCore)
-- Loop (stable, released, requires RileyLink).
-[Loop](https://loopkit.github.io/loopdocs/)
+- [iOS Loop](https://loopkit.github.io/loopdocs/) (stable, released, requires RileyLink).

 **Java implementations:**  None till now.